karlstarkey/Manga_Fi/README.md

 ## Contact

-For inquiries, support, or suggestions, reach out via otakuai@support.com.
+For inquiries, support, or suggestions, reach out via otakuai@support.com or contact us at https://x.com/OtakuAIStudio.

 Otaku AI: Bringing the artistry of manga to life—one tweet at a time.